2021 Swimming Pool & Spa Newsletter (Update 06/15/2021)

 Public Workshops and Outreach

 In addition to our inspection and plan review activities, EMD sponsors free workshops for Public Swimming Pool Owners, Operators and Service people through the summer pool season.
-These half day classroom presentations cover all aspects of the commercial pool inspection: What to expect from your District Inspector?
-What is a Major violation and how do I avoid one?
-Are there any new requirements?
-The past presentation may be viewed at Pool Maintenance Workshop Presentation 2015.
+These half day classroom presentations cover all aspects of the commercial pool inspection.
+The past presentation may be viewed at Pool Maintenance Workshop Presentation 2020.

 Environmental Management Department